Is this topic for you?

 Alzheimer's disease damages the brain.
 It causes a steady loss of memory and of how well you can speak, think, and do your daily activities.

-Alzheimer's disease always gets worse over time, but how quickly this happens varies.
-Some people lose the ability to do daily activities early on.
-Others may still do fairly well until much later in the disease.
+Alzheimer's disease gets worse over time, but how quickly this happens varies.
+Some people lose the ability to do daily activities in the first few years.
+Others may do fairly well until much later in the disease.

 Mild memory loss is common in people older than 60.
 It may not mean that you have Alzheimer's disease.
 But if your memory is getting worse, see your doctor.
 If it is Alzheimer's, treatment may help.

 What causes Alzheimer's disease?

 Alzheimer's disease happens because of changes in the brain.
 Some of the deterioration may be related to a loss of chemical messengers in the brain, called neurotransmitters, that allow nerve cells in the brain to communicate properly.

 People with Alzheimer's disease have two things in the brain that are not normal: amyloid plaques and neurofibrillary tangles.
 Experts don't know if amyloid plaques and neurofibrillary tangles are side effects of Alzheimer's disease or part of the cause.
 These plaques and tangles are not found in people who do not have the disease.

 For most people, the first symptom of Alzheimer's disease is memory loss.
 Often the person who has a memory problem doesn't notice it, but family and friends do.
 But the person with the disease may also know that something is wrong.